CZ-NIC/knot/doc/man_keymgr.rst

   Import a key (specified by full key ID) from another zone as shared.
 After this, the key is owned by both zones equally.

+**pregenerate** *period_secs*
+  Pre-generate ZSKs for use with offline KSK, for the specified period starting from now.

 Generate arguments
 ..................